Easy Vegetable Pot Pie

 This Easy Vegetarian Pot Pie with puff pastry crust is filled with veggies and lentils for a comforting and healthy meal.
 Make this recipe into mini pot pies or, if you prefer, one large Vegetable Pot Pie!

-So today it’s all about having a healthy vegetarian pot pie recipe that’s easy to make and doesn’t involve having to make pie crust.
+I love recipes for veggie pies! and today it’s all about having an easy veggie pot pie recipe that’s quick and simple to make and doesn’t involve having to make pie crust.
 (Because who really has time for that these days?)

 These pot pies are loaded with veggies like sweet potatoes, peas and lentils so they’re still packed with protein!
 They are then topped off with a puff pastry crust, which makes them feel a little more *special* and indulgent, without the fuss of having to go and make a crust.

 This recipe can be made into individual mini pot pies or one large pot pie.
 The recipe will stay exactly the same, so the choice is up to you!

 How to Make this Veggie Pot Pie Recipe:

 - Sautee them in a pan with seasoning and liquid.

 - Add the veggie mixture to small ramekins (or a large dish, your choice!)